Cancer Research UK logo.

 CAR-T cell therapy

-For CAR-T cell therapy a specialist collects and makes a small change to immune system Open a glossary item cells called T cell Open a glossary items.
+For CAR-T cell therapy a specialist collects and makes a small change to cells called s.
 After a few weeks, you have a drip containing these cells back into your bloodstream.
 The CAR T-cells then recognise and attack the cancer cells.
 This is a form of immunotherapy.

 You might have it if your lymphoma has continued to grow or relapsed following at least 1 treatment.
 You need to be well enough for this treatment.